syncfusion-content/asp.net-core-docs/aspnet-core/DataManager/corsdatafetching.md

 ## Access-Control-Request-Headers

-The Access-Control-Request-Headers header is used when issuing a preflight request to let the server know what HTTP headers will be used when the actual request is made.
+The Access-Control-Request-Headers header is used when issuing a preflight request to let the server know what HTTP headers will be used when the  request is made.

 {% highlight html %}